butla/bultrowicz.com/cv/curriculum_vitae.en.md

 I was responsible for planning, estimating and coordinating work, also teaching and mentoring of other team members.
 Furthermore I:
   - acted as Python expert for all project teams;
-  - created \texttt{mountepy} Python library to aid isolated microservice tests and increase our quality;
+  - created \texttt{mountepy} Python library to aid isolated microservice tests and increase our code quality;
   - influenced development procedures for all teams;
   - enforced software legal compliance and communicated with lawyers.